overwolf/overwolf.github.io/docs/topics/hosted-apps.md

 ## Integrate your app with Game Summary

-Integrating your app to be hosted in Game Summary is easily done with these 3 steps:
+Integrating your app to be hosted as a Game Summary tab is easily done with these 3 steps:

 1. [Declare your tab](#declare-your-tab) -  Let Game Summary know that you want to be hosted.
 2. [Build tab content](#build-tab-content) - Show post match content and respond to user interactions.
-3. [Integrate with your app](##integrate-with-your-app) - Adjust your app behavior based on user preferences.
+3. [Integrate with your app](#integrate-with-your-app) - Adjust your app behavior based on user preferences.

 ### Declare your tab

-To be able to host your app in Game Summary, you must add a [service_providers](../api/manifest-json#service_providers) object in your app’s manifest (under the "data" Object):
+To be able to host your app in Game Summary, you must add a [service_providers](../api/manifest-json#service_providers) object in your app’s manifest (nested under the "data" Object):

 ```json
  "service_providers": {